 - The problem statement clearly communicates to the readers why there was a need to research the chosen topic.

-- Present an overview of the research’s aim and objectives to establish what your research intended to achieve.
+- Present an overview of the research’s aim and objectives to establish what your research intends to achieve.

 - Thesis statement – what is the main idea of your dissertation paper?
 What are your claims in reference to the established research questions?

-Avoid writing this part of the abstract in future tense because it refers to concluded actions.
+Avoid writing this part of the abstract in the future tense because it refers to concluded actions.

 Also read: How to Get Dissertation Deadline Extension – Some Practical Methods.

-This one-to-two lined section will give information about who the sample in your study was; where they are located/residing, etc. The reasons for selecting that group of participants, for instance, is not relevant for mention in an abstract.
+This one-to-two-lined section will give information about who the sample in your study was; where they are located/residing, etc. The reasons for selecting that group of participants, for instance, are not relevant to mention in an abstract.

 3. Research Methods